 Strategic Doing Practitioner Training: Leading Complex Collaborations – University of North Alabama

-Take part in 2.5 days of engaged learning and join an active, national network of Strategic Doing practitioners.
-This course will help you design and implement strategy using Strategic Doing, an adaptable process to rapidly build complex collaborations and leverage them to move toward measurable outcomes.
-Explore this new approach to strategy, learn why it works and how to adapt it to your setting by designing and leading Strategic Doing workshops.
-Create and guide sophisticated collaborations, find new opportunities and quickly take action, and lead strategies without relying on a “command and control” structure.
+Take part in 2.5 days of in-person engaged learning and join an active, national network of Strategic Doing practitioners.
+This course will help you design and implement the ten rules of Strategic Doing, an adaptable process that allows you to rapidly build complex collaborations and leverage them to move toward measurable outcomes, as you discover what works and build upon it.
+Expand your ability to lead in collaborative teams, including: identifying the right situations for using this new approach to strategy, guiding teams in finding and pursuing new opportunities, and designing and leading your own Strategic Doing sessions.
+Using Strategic Doing allows teams to find new opportunities and quickly take action.

 Tell your colleagues about this by using the “Share this” buttons below.